 Environmental Law Clinic

-Edward Lloyd, the Evan M. Frankel Clinical Professor in Environmental Law, is the Director of Clinical Education at Columbia.
+Edward Lloyd is the Evan M. Frankel Clinical Professor in Environmental Law.
 He joined the Columbia Law School faculty in 2000.
 Formerly executive director of the New Jersey Public Interest Research Group, Lloyd serves as its general counsel.
 He is co-director of the Eastern Environmental Law Center and a member of the Litigation Review Committee of Environmental Defense.
 An activist and scholar on a wide range of environmental legal issues and citizen suit litigation, Lloyd has testified before U.S. Senate and House of Representatives committees on environmental enforcement.
 In 2002, he was appointed to the New Jersey Pinelands Commission.

 Susan J. Kraham is a Senior Staff Attorney and Lecturer-in-Law at Columbia Law School's Environmental Law Clinic.
 Kraham has spent her legal career representing public interest clients with a particular focus on environmental and land use law.
 Prior to joining the Environmental Law Clinic, Kraham served as Counsel to the New Jersey Audubon Society.
 From 1998 until 2005, she was an Associate Clinical Professor in the Environmental Law Clinic at Rutgers Law School, Newark.
 Kraham was a 1992 graduate of Columbia Law School.
 She also has a Masters in Urban Planning from New York University’s Wagner School.
 After graduation from Law School, Kraham clerked for the Honorable Justice Gary Stein of the New Jersey Supreme Court.
 She was a Skadden fellow.
 Kraham was also an echoing green fellow where she partnered on a community-based environmental justice project.